OsmosysSoftware/dynamic-assistant-poc/README.md

 Make sure you have python(3.11.7) and pip(24.0) installed

-To check use these command
+To check, use these command

 ```bash
 python --version